Víctor Ibarbo: Sagan Tosu

 On 14 March 2017, Cagliari reached an agreement with Japanese club Sagan Tosu to loan the player out until the end of the season, with a mandatory purchase option effective from the start of the 2017–18 campaign.
-By the time he joined Sagan Tosu, local newspaper El Mundo described him as "more a tourist than a footballer".
+By the time he joined Sagan Tosu, local newspaper El Mundo described him as "more of a tourist than a footballer".

 Ibarbo made his Sagan Tosu debut, where he started the match before coming off in the 56th minute, in a 1–0 loss against Cerezo Osaka in the opening game of the season.
-It wasn't until on 31 May 2017 when he scored his first goal for the club, in a 3–2 win over Ventforet Kofu.
+On 31 May 2017, he scored his first goal for the club in a 3–2 win over Ventforet Kofu.
 By the time he was deregistered from the team in late–June, he made 14 appearances and scoring once so far whilst on loan at Sagan Tosu.
 Ibarbo's permanent transfer to the J-League club was confirmed officially by Cagliari and Sagan Tosu in July 2017.
 A month later, on 19 August 2017, Ibarbo scored his first brace of his Sagan Tosu career, in a 3–0 win over Omiya Ardija.
 Ibarbo later scored three more goals later in the season.
 Despite suffering an injury during the 2017 season, Ibarbo went on to make 29 appearances and scoring 6 times in all competitions.
 Despite this, Ibarbo was one of the key players in the league.

 Ahead of the 2018 season, Ibarbo signed a contract with the club for another season.
 After missing the start of the season, due to his injury, he returned on 7 March 2018, in a 1–0 loss against Shonan Bellmare in the J. League Cup.
 Ibarbo then scored his first league appearance of the season, in a 2–1 win over Yokohama F. Marinos on 10 March 2018.
 Following the match, Ibarbo say he dedicated his goal to his former teammate, Davide Astori, who died 6 days earlier.
 He then scored his second goal of the season to make a comeback, in a 3–2 win over Nagoya Grampus on 31 March 2018.
 For his performance throughout the month, Ibarbo was awarded March's MVP.
 After being sidelined for a month, he returned from injury, coming on as a substitute in 15 minutes from the game, in a 3–1 win over Shimizu S-Pulse on 6 May 2018.
 However, he was injured again on 29 June, He was deregistered on 23 July.